Recently, I spoke to a room full of civil litigators on the topic of ‘Appeals: a practical guide to the new(ish) CPR Part 52‘.

 This decision clarifies that there is no third-way of obtaining permission to appeal – the routes in CPR r.52.3 are ordinarily the only ways available.

-In practice, this highlights the importance of going into civil hearings ready not only to deal with the substantive and procedural issues, costs and ancillary orders but alsomake or to resist an application for permission to appeal or at the very least have a strategy on it if you are going to ask for a permission hearing to be adjourned failure to do so simply cost your client more .
+In practice, this highlights the importance of going into civil hearings ready not only to deal with the substantive and procedural issues, costs and ancillary orders but also ready to make or to resist an application for permission to appeal (or at the very least have a strategy on it if you are going to ask for a permission hearing to be adjourned).
+Failure to do this simply costs your client more.
 If possible, obtain some instructions from your client in advance as to whether they would want to appeal if the decision is not in their favour and whether they would prefer the application to be dealt with at the hearing or at a later date.

 The reality of over-listed and under-resourced civil courts will often limit the extent to which parties can sensibly argue over appeal points at the conclusion of a hearing.
 If so, seek an adjournment so that any application for permission to appeal can be heard with sufficient time on another occasion.

 Appellants or Respondents to appeals require permission except where the appeal is against an outright committal order, refusal to grant habeas corpus or a secure accommodation order under section 25 of the Children Act 1989 (r.
 52.3(1)).

 See CPR r.52.3(2) and Practice Direction 52A, § 4.1.